 Read more History of the Hilux

-That October was spent exploring Southern Ireland in the Hilux with my dad, wild camping and fishing.
+That October was spent exploring Southern Ireland in the modified Hilux with my dad, wild camping and fishing.
 We set off with a few key points noted on the map and diverted where interest took us.
 It gave us an incredible feeling of freedom.

 My Toyota was now becoming a huge part of my identity.
 It was now my home, my career, my transport and the links to friendship.